Highlights of the 2022 Report

 Social Security’s Long-Range Outlook

-The 2021 Trustees Report projects that the Social Security Trust Funds will be able to pay full benefits until the year 2034.
-After 2034, Social Security will have annual revenue sufficient to pay about 78 percent of benefits which is only a modest change from the 2020 report.
+The 2022 Trustees Report projects that the Social Security Trust Funds will be able to pay full benefits until the year 2035.
+After 2035, Social Security will have annual revenue sufficient to pay about 80 percent of benefits, a modest improvement over the projection in the 2021 report.

-The actuarial deficit of the Social Security program, measured as a percent of taxable payroll over the 75-year valuation period, is projected to be 3.54 percent, which is higher than the deficit projected in the 2020 report.
+The actuarial deficit of the Social Security program, measured as a percent of taxable payroll over the 75-year valuation period, is projected to be 3.42 percent, which is an improvement over the deficit projected in the 2021 report.

 National Committee Concerns

-The 2021 Trustees Report projects a modest 3.6 percent cost-of-living adjustment (COLA) for next year.
-As a result of pandemic-fueled inflation, the actual COLA in 2022 was 5.9 percent.
-While this was the highest COLA since 1982, the National Committee believes that this estimate does not reflect the effect of inflation on today’s seniors and believes that Social Security’s COLA needs to be strengthened.
-The average COLA over the past ten years was only 1.65 percent, and in three of the past 12 years there was no COLA at all.
+The 2022 Trustees Report projects a 4.5 percent cost-of-living adjustment (COLA) for next year.
+As the result of pandemic-related inflation, the COLA was 5.9 percent in 2022.
+While the 2022 COLA was the highest in decades, the National Committee believes that the estimating methodology used by the Bureau of Labor Statistics does not fully reflect the effect of inflation on today’s seniors.
+We further believe that Social Security’s COLA needs to be strengthened.
+The need for doing so is forcefully demonstrated by the fact that the average COLA over the past ten years, excluding 2021, was only 1.65 percent, and in three of the past 13 years there was no COLA at all.

 Under current law, a Social Security beneficiary receives an increase in his or her Social Security check each year based on the previous year’ increase in the cost of living.
 This COLA is intended to offset the individual’s additional expenses resulting from inflation.
 The Social Security COLA is based on the Bureau of Labor Statistics’ measurement of the increase of the cost of a market basket of goods and services from the third quarter of one year to the third quarter of the next year.
 The size of the COLA is announced by the Social Security Administration, usually in October, and beneficiaries see the change in their January Social Security payment.